 Timanoi’s father tried to marry her off as soon as she graduated from primary school in 2002 at age 12, but an MGEF scholarship kept her safe and in school.
-She was the first of five children in a family living in extreme poverty, dependent on relief food during the droughts that plagued them.
+She was the oldest of five children in a family living in extreme poverty, dependent on food from disaster relief programs during the droughts that plagued them.
 After high school, Timanoi was accepted to the University of Nairobi, with a major in Nutrition.
 Her father still wants to marry her off, but in Timanoi's words, "I am not ready to be someone's wife.
 I would like to achieve my academic goals and change the living standard of our family.”
-Catherine graduated from the University of Nairobi in 2015 with a degree in Nutrition, received her Kenya Nutrition and Dietitian License in February 2016, and will complete her internship at Aga Khan Hospital in Nairobi this September.
+Catherine graduated from the University of Nairobi in 2015 with a degree in Nutrition, received her Kenya Nutrition and Dietitian License in February 2016, and is doing an internship at Aga Khan Hospital in Nairobi.

 After Gloria completed her first year of secondary school, her parents were no longer able to pay school fees.
-She was an A student with a bright future ahead of her, so outstanding that letters of recommendation from the headteacher of her primary school and from the assistant chief in the area where she lived were attached to her application for a scholarship.
-Gloria lived up to these recommendations and graduated from Moi Girls Secondary School in November 2009, achieving an A- on the Kenya national test, almost unheard of for a Maasai girl from rural Kenya.
-Her dream was to become a doctor, and she will have the opportunity to realize that dream thanks to doctors at Bethesda Emergency Associates and Suburban Hospital in Bethesda, Maryland, who have joined together to sponsor her medical school education.
+She was an excellent student with a bright future ahead of her, so outstanding that letters of recommendation from the principal of her primary school and the assistant chief of her region were attached to her application for an MGEF scholarship.
+Gloria lived up to these recommendations and graduated from Moi Girls Secondary School in November 2009, achieving an A- on the Kenyan national exam, almost unheard of for a Maasai girl from rural Kenya.
+Doctors at Bethesda Emergency Associates and Suburban Hospital in Bethesda, Maryland joined together to sponsor her medical school education.

-Pilale is one of 15 children born to one of her father's three wives.
-Her mother has no education.
-Pilale is the fifth child in her birth mother's house.
-Her father does not believe in educating girls and has already married off his eldest daughter at age 16.
-The family is extremely poor, and the prospect of a dowry of cows, goats and cash in such a family places Pilale at high risk to be married as soon as she reaches puberty.
-Pilale is able to go to school and avoid forced marriage with a scholarship from MGEF.
+Lornah is one of 15 children born to one of her father's three wives.
+Her mother is uneducated.
+Lornah's father does not believe in educating girls and married off his eldest daughter at age 16.
+The family is extremely poor, and the prospect of a dowry of cows, goats, and cash in such a family places Lornah at high risk of an early marriage.
+Lornah is able to go to school and avoid the fate of her elder sister with a scholarship from MGEF.